RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Conclusion

 \section{Conclusion}

 This work establishes mathematical and empirical foundations for integrating retrieval-augmented generation with biological network modeling.
 We developed joint optimization objectives that simultaneously train network encoders, dense retrievers, and fusion mechanisms through contrastive learning with formal generalization bounds, including proof of retrieval consistency under Lipschitz continuity and geometric characterization of embedding space convergence.
-Comprehensive benchmarking against ten embedding methods reveals task-specific complementarity: topology-focused methods achieve near-perfect link prediction (GCN: 0.983 AUROC), while RAG-GNN is the only method achieving positive silhouette scores for functional clustering (0.001 vs. negative scores for all baselines).
-Mutual information decomposition shows network topology provides 77.3\% of predictive information while retrieved documents contribute 8.6\% unique information.
-Counterfactual experiments confirm that corrupted retrieval eliminates positive cluster separation, validating that gains derive from document content rather than architectural capacity.
-The case study identification of DDR1 as a therapeutic target, supported by retrieved evidence of synthetic lethality with KRAS mutations\cite{aguilera2020collagen} and validated by recent deep learning approaches to DDR1 inhibitor discovery\cite{zhavoronkov2019deep}, demonstrates practical impact for precision oncology applications.
+The end-to-end trainable RAG-GNN implementation demonstrates consistent improvement in functional clustering: silhouette score improves from $-0.237 \pm 0.065$ (GNN-only) to $-0.144 \pm 0.066$ ($+0.093 \pm 0.022$) across 10 random seeds, with ARI also improving ($+0.021 \pm 0.015$), while the learned retrieval projection achieves mean precision@10 $= 0.242$, a 152\% improvement over the random baseline.
+Heuristic information decomposition reveals that topology and retrieval encode overwhelmingly shared information (95.6\% shared), with minimal unique contributions from either source and negligible synergy.
+The functional clustering improvements arise from how the fusion mechanism reorganizes shared information to improve intra-cluster cohesion.
+Counterfactual experiments confirm that adversarial, absent, and random retrieval all degrade performance, validating that the gated fusion mechanism depends on retrieval content.
+DDR1 subnetwork analysis provides confirmatory validation consistent with established synthetic lethality relationships\cite{aguilera2020collagen,zhavoronkov2019deep}.

-These findings clarify appropriate use cases: topology-focused methods are well-suited for structural prediction tasks, while RAG-enhanced methods offer advantages for functional interpretation.
-This complementarity suggests that method selection should be guided by the specific task at hand, rather than assuming universal superiority of either approach.
+These findings clarify appropriate use cases: the controlled ablation demonstrates that retrieval integration improves functional clustering within the same architecture, while topology-focused methods achieve superior structural prediction.
+This complementarity suggests that method selection should be guided by the specific task, rather than assuming universal superiority of either approach.